melobio/EvoPlay/README.md

 + Optimizer
   - ./mcts_alphaZero_mutate_expand_m_p.py

-The output files are: the new polypeptide sequence designed by EvoZero, the plddt score corresponding to the sequence, the loss result, the 3D structure file of the peptide, and the hyper-parameters of the EvoZero-peptide model.
+The output files are: the new polypeptide sequence designed by EvoPlay, the plddt score corresponding to the sequence, the loss result, the 3D structure file of the peptide, and the hyper-parameters of the EvoPlay-peptide model.

 + Output dir

-  + EvoZero/output/EvoZero_output/[PDBID]/[PDBID]_xxxx_init_1_playout22
+  + EvoPlay/output/EvoPlay_output/[PDBID]/[PDBID]_xxxx_init_1_playout22

     + sequence.npy